nasa-gibs/onearth/doc/deployment.md

 This documentation will go through the steps needed to deploy OnEarth.

+## Build and Run

+To build the Docker images and deploy the OnEarth stack, run:
+`build_and_run.sh` from the source root.

 ## Container Startup Process

 OnEarth container starts up and moves through the following steps: